ProjectEuphoria/Euphoria/docs/EUPHORIA_VISION.md

-# 🚀 Empario – The Future of AI Companionship
+# 🚀 Euphoria – The Future of AI Companionship

 ## 1. The Problem: Loneliness in the Digital Age
 Modern life connects us digitally but disconnects us emotionally.
 Feeds reward clicks, not care.
 People need comfort, encouragement, or simply someone to listen — but today they get: